JoelGRod/Algorithms/README.md

 * Ex 42: Given a number return an asterisks triangle with n rows

 * Ex 43: Given two numbers return an aleatory number between them

+* Ex 44: Given an array of numbers return the mean of the numbers